 I don’t know that this is true.
 But, then again, libertarians and free-market conservatives don’t know that it’s not.
 Mostly, ideological American capitalists really badly want to believe it’s not true that we’re falling behind Denmark as capitalists because we’re not redistributive enough.
 (I mean, the previous paragraph made me feel like I was channeling E.J.
 Dionne, which was … unsettling.
 But let us put away childish things.)
 Because if it is true, and social insurance and capitalism are complementary in this way, then champions of economic liberty will be forced to face up to the possibility that attacking the welfare state undermines support for laissez faire economic policy.
 Some of us might even be forced to choose between our love of capitalism and dislike of the welfare state.
 Awkward. ..."

 Economic development always includes, in some broad sense, an embrace of trade and freedom from arbitrary interference in market activity.
 Yet when you look at the various nations that rose to affluence in the last century, diverse paths were taken to get there.
-The particular path toward trade and freedom seems not to be as important as is the issue of stability.
-When the various players in the economy and society behave in predictable patterns, they are better able to predict and coordinate their behavior, even if the patterns are not optimal in terms of trade and freedom.
-Imposition of trade and freedom that generates too much instability may be worse than simply staying with less effective economic models in the short-run and letting things evolve.
+The particular way toward trade and freedom seems less important than the stability issue.
+When the various players in the economy and society behave in predictable patterns, they can better predict and coordinate their behavior, even if the patterns are not optimal regarding trade and freedom.
+The imposition of trade and freedom that generates too much instability may be worse than simply staying with less effective economic models in the short run and letting things evolve.

-This need for security and stability is a piece that is frequently undervalued by most libertarians at both the macro and micro levels.
+This need for security and stability is a piece that most libertarians frequently undervalue at both the macro and micro levels.
 Economic historians will tell you that one of the pivotal developments in history (among several) was the emergence of limited liability.
-People could pool their resources and form joint ventures without putting their entire assets at risk.
+People could pool their resources and form joint ventures without risking their entire assets.
 Bad choices or unforeseen developments would not leave you destitute.

-But if libertarian conservatives are blind to issues of security, then progressives are blind to productivity and economic growth.
+But if libertarian conservatives are blind to security issues, progressives are blind to productivity and economic growth.
 Take the living wage debate.
-It is said that Walmart’s low wages are possible because we taxpayers subsidize the workers through the welfare system.
+It is said that Walmart's low wages are possible because taxpayers subsidize the workers through the welfare system.
 Nonsense.
 Welfare support drives up wages.
-If the wages aren’t at least comparable to welfare options, then why work?
+If the wages aren't at least comparable to welfare options, then why work?

-I know of no country, including the Nordic countries, who presume that every job in every circumstance should provide a “livable” income “unsubsidized” by government.
-Minimum wage is a temporary introductory wage people earn as they develop skills and experience.
-Few earn it for more than a period of few months.
-Excessively high introductory wages compels businesses to adapt in ways that reduce the amount of this labor they use, and decrease the opportunities for the least-skilled to find an on-ramp into the economy.
+I know of no country, including the Nordic countries, which presumes that every job in every circumstance should provide a "livable" income "unsubsidized" by the government.
+The minimum wage is a temporary introductory wage people earn as they develop skills and experience.
+Few earn it for more than a period of a few months.
+Excessively high introductory wages compel businesses to adapt in ways that reduce the amount of this labor they use and decrease the opportunities for the least-skilled to find an on-ramp into the economy.

-So while precisely replicating the Danish or Nordic model in a large diverse nation like the United States may not be feasible, there are lessons here.
+So while precisely replicating the Danish or Nordic model in a large, diverse nation like the United States may not be feasible, there are lessons here.
 To the degree the Nordic models have worked, they have done so because they have successfully married security and growth.
-This is a managed polarity for them, much like breathing embraces both inhaling and exhaling.
-In America, our partisan factions each grasp one pole of the polarity and demonize the other.
-To the degree either succeeds, we are in deep trouble.
+This is a managed polarity for them, like breathing embraces both inhaling and exhaling.
+In America, our partisan factions grasp one polarity pole and demonize the other.
+To the degree they succeed, we are in deep trouble.
 That is the lesson I learn from double-edged Denmark.

 Comments